Nicholas U. Mayall: Education

 Mayall returned to Berkeley in 1931 to pursue graduate studies.
 His thesis topic, suggested by Hubble, was to count the number of galaxies per unit area on the sky as a function of position on direct plates taken with the Crossley reflector at Lick.
-This should have supplemented the counts Hubble himself was making using the 60 in and 100 in telescopes at Mt.
-Wilson.
+This should have supplemented the counts Hubble himself was making using the 60 in and 100 in telescopes at Mount Wilson.
 Mayall successfully completed his thesis and was awarded his PhD degree in 1934.
 Hubble complimented Mayall for his work, although significant results were never achieved (nor by Hubble either) due to the lack of accurate magnitude standards for the faint galaxies that were measured and by the (then unrealized) very strong tendency of galaxies to cluster.

 While working on his thesis, Mayall had an idea of designing a small, fast slitless spectrograph, optimized for nebulae and galaxies.
 He believed that if it were used in conjunction with the Crossley reflector it would make that facility competitive for at least some of the work that Humason and Hubble were doing with the larger Mt.
 Wilson telescopes.
-It was never expected to compete with the Mt.
-Wilson 100 in instrument for stars or elliptical galaxies, which have condensed and relatively bright nuclei.
+It was never expected to compete with the Mount Wilson 100 in instrument for stars or elliptical galaxies, which have condensed and relatively bright nuclei.
 The spectrograph was to be used instead to study extended, low-surface-brightness gaseous nebulae or irregular galaxies.
 Mayall's thesis advisor, William Hammond Wright, and the then head of the Lick stellar spectroscopy program, Joseph Haines Moore, encouraged him to develop his spectrograph.
 The device was constructed by the Lick Observatory's own workshop, and proved to be more efficient for extended, low-surface-brightness objects, particularly in the ultraviolet part of the spectrum, thus confirming the expectations of Mayall.
-With Wright's strong encouragement, Mayall had used fused quartz to make ultraviolet transmitting optics, whereas the Mt.
-Wilson spectrographs used heavy glass lenses and prisms, which absorb ultraviolet radiation.
+With Wright's strong encouragement, Mayall had used fused quartz to make ultraviolet transmitting optics, whereas the Mount Wilson spectrographs used heavy glass lenses and prisms, which absorb ultraviolet radiation.